One of the most important rituals in your skincare routine is scrubbing or exfoliating your skin.

 Salt scrubs stimulate the detoxification process of the body and reduce inflammation.

-It’s recommended to use them once a week max and they should be avoided with sensitive or irritated skin.
+Use them once a week max and avoid them if you have sensitive or irritated skin.

-For this rosemary sea salt body scrub you need virgin coconut oil in soft, creamy (but not liquid) consistency.
+You need virgin coconut oil in soft, creamy (but not liquid) consistency to make this rosemary sea salt body scrub.

 If you use coconut oil that’s liquid, you will have to add more salt to it for easy application.